Janity-hub/writing-portfolio/tech-projects/Markdown-Reading-Tags.md

 ---
 title: "Track Reading Progress in Markdown with Anchor Links"
-date: 2024-01-01
+date: 2025-05-11
 categories: ["Tech Projects"]
 ---

-> Works with Obsidian / Typora / VSCode / Hugo or any Markdown-compatible platform
+*Works with Obsidian, Typora, VSCode, Hugo, or any Markdown-compatible platform.*

 ## Why Do You Need Paragraph-Level Markers?